Shwetha-Selma/q4_samples/guided_shfl_scan_SYCLMigration/README.md

    1. `shuffle_simple_test` Method
    2. `shuffle_integral_image_test` Method

-In shuffle_simple_test method, a prefix sum is computed using the shuffle intrinsic for 65536 number of elements.
-This implementation is verified with the result from seriel implementation i.e, `CPUverify` method.
+In the shuffle_simple_test method, a prefix sum is computed using the shuffle intrinsic for 65536 number of elements.
+This implementation is verified with the result from serial implementation i.e., `CPUverify` method.
-In shuffle_integral_image_test method, computation of an integral image using the shuffle intrinsic is provided for 1920x1080 number of elements, where shuffle scan operation and shuffle xor operations are used.
+In the shuffle_integral_image_test method, computation of an integral image using the shuffle intrinsic is provided for 1920x1080 number of elements, where shuffle scan operation and shuffle xor operations are used.
 This method includes two approaches:
    i.
 A horizontal (scanline) / Fast scan ii.
 A vertical (column) scan

-The result from horizontal scan is verified by comparing the result from `verifyDataRowSums` seriel implementation, and the vertical scan result is verified by checking the final value in the corner which must be as same as the size of the buffer.
+The result from the horizontal scan is verified by comparing the result from `verifyDataRowSums` serial implementation, and the vertical scan result is verified by checking the final value in the corner which must be as same as the size of the buffer.

 For information on how to use SYCLomatic, refer to the materials at *[Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html)*.